 - 1. To confine structure fires to the room of origin at least 50% of the time.
 The International City County Management Association (ICMA) reports that the national average is 40%. - 2.
-Maintain a turnout time for Fire responses, measured from time of dispatch to time of enroute, of 80 seconds or less 90% of the time. - 3.
-Complete travel time to the scene of priority emergency incidents for the first arriving engine/ truck, measured from time of enroute to arrival on the scene, within 4 minutes 90% of the time. - 4.
+Maintain a turnout time for Fire responses, measured from time of dispatch to time of enroute, of 90 seconds or less 90% of the time. - 3.
+Complete travel time to the scene of priority emergency incidents for the first arriving engine/truck, measured from time of enroute to arrival on the scene, within 4 minutes 90% of the time. - 4.
 To deliver an effective response force to all structure fires within 10 minutes of dispatch 90% of the time to allow for the initiation of essential tasks to adequately control developing fires. - 5.
 Maintain a turnout time for EMS responses, measured from time of dispatch to the time of enroute, of 60 seconds or less 90% of the time. - 6.
 Arrive to all priority medical calls within 4 minutes for BLS, 90% of the time. - 7.
 Arrive to all priority medical calls within 8 minutes for ALS, 90% of the time. - 8.
 For patients suffering from cardiac arrest in the field, deliver them to a definitive care facility with a pulse and respirations 20% of the time. - 9.
 Reduce incidences of overdose deaths to 1 per 20. - 10.
 Enroll at least 40 patients per year as part of the SWIFT/MDCN program. - 11.
-Reduce the total number of transports for SWIFT patients by 25% in FY25. - 12.
-Expand the role and patient care capabilities of SWIFT/MDCN to 3 additional disciplines (SNF, Maternity, Pediatric, etc.). - 13.
-Respond to all requests for public education and outreach and make contact with 40% or more of the population served by the department. - 14.
+Reduce the total number of transports for SWIFT patients by 25% in FY26. - 12.
+Respond to all requests for public education and outreach and make contact with 40% or more of the population served by the department. - 13.
 Limit firefighter and EMS first responder reportable injuries to less than 0.05 per 100 calls for service.